base-org/web/apps/base-docs/docs/tools/account-abstraction.md

 ## Alchemy Account Kit

 [Account Kit](https://www.alchemy.com/account-kit) is a complete solution for account abstraction.
-Using Account Kit you can create a smart contract wallet for every user that leverages account abstraction to simplify every step of your apps onboaring experience.
+Using Account Kit, you can create a smart contract wallet for every user that leverages account abstraction to simplify every step of your app's onboaring experience.
 It also offers Gas Manager and Bundler APIs for sponsoring gas and batching transactions.

 ---